barakooda/multi_camera_setup/README.md

 This project is still a work in progress.
 Future improvements and learning objectives include:

 - Implementing Optical Flow.
-- Integrating a Kalman Filter for tracking.
+- Kalman Filter.
-- Combining detection and Optical Flow using a Kalman Filter for data fusion.
+- Combining detection and Optical Flow outputs in Kalmain filter.